syntasso/workshop/README.md

 Extend an existing off-the-shelf Postgres Promise by configuring specifically for you, your team, and your organisation

 1. [Final Thoughts](/final-thoughts/) <br>
-How can Kratix be valuable to you?
+How can Kratix help you?

 ### 🥁 &nbsp; &nbsp; Let's start
 Begin by <a href="/installing-kratix/">installing multi-cluster Kratix on KinD</a>.